guanlanhu/guanlanhu.github.io/_pages/about.md

 ---
 Hello/你好.
 Welcome to my website!

-I am a Postdoctoral Research Scientist at <a href='https://datascience.columbia.edu/>'>Data Science Institute, Columbia University</a>.
+I am a Postdoctoral Research Scientist at <a href='https://datascience.columbia.edu/>'>the Data Science Institute, Columbia University</a>.
 I completed my PhD training at <a href='https://temertymedicine.utoronto.ca/'>Temerty Faculty of Medicine, University of Toronto</a> and <a href='https://www.sickkids.ca/'>The Hospital for Sick Children</a>.

 My research interests are Artificial Intelligence in Nutrition, Food Policy, Dietary Behaviors, Metabolic Diseases and Cancer.